MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR78fb251efe1c79d-Controlled-Foreign-Corporations/section-1.962-1.md

 (3) Thus, an individual United States shareholder may elect to be subject to tax at corporate rates on amounts included in his gross income under section 951(a) and to have the benefit of a credit for certain foreign taxes paid with respect to the earnings and profits attributable to such amounts.
 Section 962 also provides rules for the treatment of an actual distribution of earnings and profits previously taxed in accordance with an election of the benefits of this section.
 See § 1.962-3.

-(b) *Rules of application.* For purposes of this section -
+(b) *Rules of application.* For purposes of this section—

-(1) *Application of section 11.* For purposes of applying section 11 for a taxable year as provided in paragraph (a)(1) of this section in the case of an electing United States shareholder -
+(1) *Application of section 11.* For purposes of applying section 11 for a taxable year as provided in paragraph (a)(1) of this section in the case of an electing United States shareholder—

-(i) *Determination of taxable income.* The term *taxable income* means the excess of -
+(i) *Determination of taxable income.* The term *taxable income* means the excess of—

-(A) The sum of -
+(A) The sum of—

-(*1*) All amounts required to be included in his gross income under section 951(a) for the taxable year with respect to a foreign corporation of which he is a United States shareholder, including -
+(*1*) All amounts required to be included in his gross income under section 951(a) for the taxable year with respect to a foreign corporation of which he is a United States shareholder, including—

 (*i*) His section 965(a) inclusion amounts (as defined in § 1.965-1(f)(38)); and